Skip to content

 The force acting on an atom, \(\mathbf{F}\), is defined as the first derivative of the PES, \(U\), with respect to the position of that atom, \(\mathbf{R}\).
 Mathematically, $$ \mathbf{F} = -\nabla_\mathbf{R} U. $$ It is worth noting that, in order to calculate the atomic forces efficiently, the Hellmann-Feynman Theorem is often invoked in most DFT codes.

-In following tasks, we will go through how the atomic forces are can be calculated using Quantum Espresso.
+In following tasks, we will go through how the atomic forces are calculated using Quantum Espresso.
 We have prepared a distorted methane molecule, \(\mathrm{CH_4}\), where one of the hydrogen atoms (the one sitting on the z-axis above the \(\mathrm{C}\) atom) is pushed closer to the carbon atom than others.

 Task 1 - Examining atomic forces in the output file